 This sounds obvious, but it’s easier to see how the product pages will look when it has your own products on it, as opposed to example products.

 The information you input here will make up the content of your product page.
 So, if you want videos, images, or detailed descriptions of your product, this is the time to do it.
 Shopify gives you a bit of customization here, with a choice of fonts.
-Clear images and a well-written description will make a huge difference here, so it’s worth putting time and effort into this stage.
+Clear images and a well-written product description will make a huge difference here, so it’s worth putting time and effort into this stage.

 Once you’ve added your first product, it’s time to look at themes.